carlocabras21/galaxy_morphology_recognition/README.md

 accuracy = 0.9796, which is the best result obtained.

-Here there is the confusion matrix of the original images, the ones not augmented:
+Here there is the confusion matrix base on the prediction of the original images, the not augmented ones:

 |                    	| actual class 	|            	|           	|        	|
 |:------------------:	|:------------:	|:----------: |:----------:	|:------:	|